 Perhaps another offseason to work on his command of the slider could yield better results, whether that means further altering its shape, changing his pitch sequencing, adjusting his arm angle, or something entirely different.

 Could Weaver flop and end up as a low-leverage reliever or DFA candidate?
-It’s well within the range of possible outcomes.
+It’s within the range of possible outcomes.
 But for just $2 million, there’s seemingly enough left in his arm to take a shot and let the Reds’ pitching coaches try to work their magic.

 Featured Photo by Daniel Hartwig